 Things to do

-From surf shops to vineyards, there’s lots to see and do in the Kingsbridge area.
+From surfing to vineyards, there’s lots to see and do in the Kingsbridge area.
 The estuary provides plenty of opportunities if you’re a water sports enthusiast, while the town has a thriving arts and crafts community for the more laid back visitor.
 Coast or countryside, Kingsbridge has a choice of scenic walking and hiking routes suitable for every level of ability.
 The Kingsbridge Farmers market offers you the chance to sample an amazing range of fresh vegetables, local meats and fresh fish on the first and third Saturdays of every month.
-Make sure you also check out the Dartmouth Steam Railway and Riverboat Company, who offer boat trips from the town.
+Make sure you also check out the Rivermaid Ferry, offering a ferry service between Kingsbridge & Salcombe plus boat trips from the town in the Summer.

 Food and drink